 Q: Is there any other advice you like to offer new expat arrivals?

 A: Get out and see and do as much as you can.
-Visit museums, walk through the parks, take bike and walking tours, visit various towns and cities, try new foods.
-Make sure your social network includes locals and expats as it will make you feel more integrated.
+Visit museums, walk through the parks, take bike and walking tours, visit various towns and cities, and try new foods.
+Make sure your social network includes locals and expats, as it will make you feel more integrated.
 It is also extremely important to learn the language.
 It will make you feel less alien and earn the respect of the locals.

 – Interviewed February 2010